Getting to Know the Painted Terrapin

 Construction of dams and sand-mining operations in rivers, as well as coastal development destroy existing painted terrapin nesting habitats.

-Collected for pet trade
+Collected for Pet Trade

 Painted terrapin, like so many chelonians all over the world, is valued for consumption of its meat and eggs, as well as for the pet trade.

-Conservation Efforts
+Our Painted Terrapin Conservation Efforts

 Painted terrapin eggs are collected by local villagers in Kg.
 Chendor, Pahang and Kg.
 Pasir Gajah, Terengganu.
 The eggs are incubated in the hatchery as well as in styrofoam boxes to produce female and male hatchlings, respectively.